Grievi/Favourite-band-Project/README.md

 ## Technologies Used
 HTML and CSS
 ## Support and contact details
-It would be cool to socialize and make new friends so Dm me @Okushw_Wear_n_trends on instragram oron facebook @Grievin okush
+It would be cool to socialize and make new friends so Dm me @Okushw_Wear_n_trends on instragram or on facebook @Grievin okush